JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-entity eid="Q2344308" title="Boufarik">
 <param ve-entity eid="Q4092" title="Cape of Good Hope" aliases="Cap de Bonne Espérance">
-The Chiris perfumerie, founded by Antoine Chiris in 1768, . [^ref34] company introduced a particular pelargonium hybrid, "_Geranium rosat_," to Boufarik, Algeria, selecting "a trentaine of wild Pelargonium species, from cells that are found most frequently in the Cap de Bonne Espérance region."[^ref35] That selection allowed the Chiris establishments to earn a stable profit.[^ref36] In 1865, Chiris built a 3,000 square meter factory in the Saint-Marguerite domain in Boufarik, which was first acquired in 1836.
+The Grasse Chiris perfumerie, founded by Antoine Chiris in 1768, originally specialized in the manufacture of soaps and perfumes from aromatic plants and other substances.[^ref34] company introduced a particular pelargonium hybrid, "_Geranium rosat_," to Boufarik, Algeria, selecting "a trentaine of wild Pelargonium species, from cells that are found most frequently in the Cap de Bonne Espérance region."[^ref35] That selection allowed the Chiris establishments to earn a stable profit.[^ref36] In 1865, Chiris built a 3,000 square meter factory in the Saint-Marguerite domain in Boufarik, which was first acquired in 1836.
 Its production was centered on _Pelargoniums_, orange trees, and other aromatic plants.
 However, the headquarters in Boufarik closed once it was nationalized in 1963, as did the other headquarters in the former European colonies.
 <param ve-plant-specimen jpid="10.5555/al.ap.specimen.k000417315">
 <param ve-storiiies id="091ed" title="Anonymous, photographs of pelargonium fields and floricultural industry, Algeria, Source gallica.bnf.fr / BnF">